 With the email blacklist activated, you'll see a new field for entering the email addresses or domains to blacklist:

 Contact Form Settings > Content > Spam Protection > Email Blacklist

-When the contact form is submitted with a blacklisted email address, the user will receive an "Invalid Email" message, the same as if the supplied email was malformed.
+By default, When the contact form is submitted with a blacklisted email address, the user will receive an "Invalid Email" message, like so.

 You can customize this error message by entering a custom text at: